Ansh-Kushwaha/IV-SEM-Repo/Python/Problems.md

 7. Write a program on declaring multiple variables.
 8. Write a program of adding, subtracting, multiplying and dividing two variables in Python.
 9. Define Identity operator, Membership operator and Bitwise operator.
+10. What are different data types in Python?

 ***